yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 One method for limiting framerate on the Switch is to set a number controlling how many times a frame will be presented, where presentation happens 60 times per second.
 A program could limit itself to 30 frames per second by setting this number to 2, 20 frames per second by setting this value to 3, and so on. yuzu mistakenly treated the swap interval as being based on powers of two, so the values of 1 and 2, corresponding to 60 and 30 frames per second, worked correctly, but a value of 3 incorrectly presented at 15 frames per second.
-While fixing this mistake, byte[] also gave support for mod developers to use negative values as _multiples_ of 60 frames per second.
+While fixing this mistake, byte[] also added support for mod developers to use negative values as _multiples_ of 60 frames per second.
 Let the (high-framerate) games begin!

 epicboy also {{< gh-hovercard "9708" "fixed a longstanding issue with asynchronous shader building on OpenGL," >}} forcing shaders to be fully flushed and available to the main rendering context before signalling availability.